sofiacovarrubias/Orbit-Fitting/README.md

 # Orbit-Fitting
-Orbit fitting and modeling I am doing under the CalTech SURF program in Summer 2020
+Orbit fitting and modeling I am doing under Sarah Blunt and Jason Wang as a part of the CalTech SURF program in Summer 2020